Advancing Analytic Class-Incremental Learning through Vision-Language Calibration: Algorithm and Implementation Details

+We utilize templates such as \textit{“a large/small photo of..."} and \textit{“itap of..."} (Internet slang for “I took a picture", implying a casual/realistic viewpoint).
+These descriptions help regularize the embedding against variations in object scale and camera angles, promoting spatially invariant recognition.

-\section{VILA Algorithm}
+\subsection{VILA Algorithm}

+The algorithmic workflow of VILA consists of two primary phases: the \textbf{learning phase} (Algorithm~\ref{alg:acl_learn}), which constructs the model parameters, and the \textbf{inference phase} (Algorithm~\ref{alg:acl_infer}), which executes prediction.

-As shown in Algorithm~\ref{alg:acl_learn}, the \textbf{learning phase} of VILA constructs the model parameters via a hybrid optimization strategy, which integrates gradient-based optimization with analytic recursive updates. \textit{Lines 2-3} is specialized subspace construction.
+As shown in Algorithm~\ref{alg:acl_learn}, the \textbf{learning phase} integrates gradient-based optimization with analytic recursive updates. \textit{Lines 2-3} detail the specialized subspace construction.
 We initialize the specialized branch with a pre-trained ViT and adapters.
 The model is trained solely on the first task $\mathcal{D}_1$ via standard SGD.
 This is the only stage involving backpropagation.
-Once converged, the specialized backbone is permanently frozen. \textit{Lines 4-10} is recursive analytic update.
+Once converged, the specialized backbone is permanently frozen. \textit{Lines 4-10} outline the recursive analytic update.
 For the entire task stream $t=1 \dots T$ (including $\mathcal{D}_1$), VILA employs an incremental analytic learning protocol.
 For each batch, it extracts heterogeneous features from both branches and performs Unified Geometric Calibration (UGC).
 The analytic classifier weights $W$ are then updated recursively using the closed-form RLS solution.
-This allows the decision boundary to evolve incrementally without storing historical data or resuming gradient training.

 As shown in Algorithm~\ref{alg:acl_infer}, the \textbf{inference phase} executes coarse-to-fine prediction.
 During inference, the model weights are fixed.
 The prediction process follows a dual-step refinement logic. \textit{Lines 1-3} is analytic prediction.
 The test image is processed to obtain the calibrated feature $\mathbf{F}$.
 The analytic classifier outputs the primary logits $\hat{y}_{AL}$. \textit{Lines 4-8} is semantic rectification.
 To mitigate the rigidity of the fixed backbone, the Candidate Semantic Enhancement (CSE) module selects the Top-$K$ probable classes and computes semantic similarity scores using CLIP text priors.
 The final prediction is the fusion of the analytic posterior and the semantic prior.